elahe-dastan/data-scientist-interview/README.md

 2. How is logistic regression done?
 3. Explain steps in decision tree
 4. How do you build a random forest?
-5. How can you avoid overfitting? lasso regression
+5. How can you avoid overfitting?
+Lasso regression
-6. **What are feature selection methods?
+6. What are feature selection methods?
 Wrapper methods: forward selection, backward selection.
 Filter methods:
-   Chi-Square, ANOVA (learn f-distribution, t-test, p-value, null hypothesis and significance level)**
+   Chi-Square, ANOVA (learn f-distribution, t-test, p-value, null hypothesis and significance level)
 7. How do you deal with more than 30% missing value?
 8. Explain dimensionality reduction and its benefits
-9. **How will you calculate eigen values and eigen vectors of a 3 by 3 matrix**
+9. How will you calculate eigenvalues and eigenvectors of a 3 by 3 matrix
-10. **How to maintain deployed model?**
+10. How to maintain deployed model?
-11. **What are recommender systems?** collaborative, content-based
+11. What are recommender systems?
+Collaborative, content-based
-12. It rains on saturday with 0.6 probability and rains on sunday with 0.2 probability what is the probability that it rains this weekend?
+12. It rains on Saturday with 0.6 probability and rains on Sunday with 0.2 probability what is the probability that it rains this weekend?
 13. How can you select k for k-means?
-14. **What is the significance of p-value?**
+14. What is the significance of p-value?
 15. How can outlier values be treated?
-16. **How can you say that a time series data is stationary?**
+16. How can you say that a time series data is stationary?
 17. How can you calculate accuracy using confusion matrix?
 18. Write the equation and calculate precision and recall rate
 19. If a drawer contains 12 red socks, 16 blue socks, and 20 white socks, how many must you pull out to be sure of having a matching pair?
-20. People who bought this, also bought... recommendations seen on Amazon is a result of which algorithm?
+20. _People who bought this, also bought..._ recommendations seen on Amazon is a result of which algorithm?
 21. Write a SQL query to list orders with customer information?
 22. You are given a dataset on cancer detection.
 You've built a classification model and achieved an accuracy of 96%.
 Why shouldn't you be happy with your model performance?
 What can you do about it?